Emifacio/Emifacio/README.md

 <h3>Basics about me. :cowboy_hat_face:</h3>
 <hr>

-<p>I started coding in 2022 when I get interested in a javaFullStack course.
-Never stoped learning since then. :mechanical_arm: </p>
+<p>I am a highly skilled software developer, adept in designing, implementing,
+testing, and maintaining robust software systems.
+With a relentless passion for learning and innovation, I thrive on tackling new technological challenges.
+My expertise spans across multiple platforms, programming languages, and embedded systems.
+Committed to delivering cutting-edge solutions, I excel in autonomously managing projects and collaborating effectively within teams.
+Ready to take on diverse projects, I am dedicated to advancing my career in software development. :mechanical_arm: </p>

-<p>In 2022 I get into technologies like Java/Springboot, MySQL, Javascript, and more by the hand of Argentina Programa.
+<p>In 2022 I get into technologies like Java/Springboot, MySQL, React, Docker and more by the hand of Argentina Programa.
 A federal plan to instruct people and conect them with professionals of IT industry :computer:</p>

 <h3>:nerd_face: Some of the technologies I know.</h3>
 <hr>